China-India Frontier Tensions: Are Track II Efforts Possible?

 René Wadlow is a member of the TRANSCEND Network for Peace Development Environment.
 He is President of the Association of World Citizens, an international peace organization with consultative status with ECOSOC, the United Nations organ facilitating international cooperation and problem-solving in economic and social issues, and editor of Transnational Perspectives.

-Tags: China, India, Mediation, Violent conflict
+Tags: China, Conflict Mediation, India, Violent conflict

 This article originally appeared on Transcend Media Service (TMS) on 29 Jun 2020.